 Of course, the optimizations provided in this blog series are intended only as a guide.
 Be sure to vet any optimizations carefully and test the optimizations described in this series internally before pushing the changes to your production environment.

 The first entry covered Active Setup.
-The second entry covered the Microsoft® Store.
+The second entry covered the Microsoft Store.
+The third entry covered Services and Scheduled Tasks.
+The fourth entry covered Startup Items.
 In each case, we discussed what each piece is, how it works, and how to optimize it.

 This blog addresses three smaller aspects of your Windows Operating System: Autologgers, Features On-Demand, and Optional Features.
 While these three items are smaller than any of the previous blog posts individually, there are some definite optimization efforts to be considered here.